Q: What is Medicaid?

 Q: Does Medicaid cover assisted living?

 A: Only in limited situations.
 Medicaid primarily pays for nursing home care and limited home care through the PASSPORT Waiver Program.
-New legislation has expanded the Waiver programs to include limited, approved assisted living placements.
+Not all assisted living facilities accept the Medicaid Waiver Program, and those that do often limit the number of beds available.

 Q: How much money can I keep and still qualify for Medicaid?